DDP-GCN: Multi-Graph Convolutional Network for Spatiotemporal Traffic Forecasting: Proposed Model

 \subsection{Framework Overview}

 The system architecture of the proposed model DDP-GCN is shown in Figure \ref{fig:model}(a).
 It consists of two spatio-temporal convolutional blocks(ST-convolutional blocks, Figure \ref{fig:model}(b)), and a simple 1x1 convolutional layer to reduce the number of channels at the end.
 Each ST-convolutional block contains a temporal block(Figure \ref{fig:model}(c)) and a spatial block(Figure \ref{fig:modules}, as explained in Section \ref{spatial-modules}).
 We represent a variety of spatial relationships of the road network in the form of three different graph elements.
-After that, we apply a simple partition filter to generate modified graph elements that contain the hybrid information of two graph elements.
+After that, we apply a simple partition filter to generate modified graph elements.
 Finally, two types of multi-graph convolution are applied to effectively capture the complex spatial relationships.